http://anthropology.as.miami.edu

 The University of Miami offers a Master of Arts degree in the Professional Practice in Anthropology.
 The program will provide an academic foundation of best practices, current theory, grantsmanship, government regulations, and ethical standards of working with living peoples, dynamic cultural systems, and cultural heritage materials within the U.S. and abroad.
 It is designed to prepare graduates for careers in the private sector, government and nongovernmental organizations, nonprofit organizations, and education, including medical and research settings.

-Students in these programs are expected to design their mandatory field/research experience in concert with a faculty advisor and external site supervisor as a means of acquiring practical experience in workplace setting.
-These students will present a professional paper, submit a grant proposal, and/or produce a manuscript for publication as part of the requirements for graduation.
-They may elect to pursue a degree with or without a written thesis.
+Students in this program are expected to design their mandatory field/research experience in concert with a faculty advisor and external site supervisor (if appropriate) as a means of acquiring practical experience in a workplace setting.
+Students may elect to pursue a degree that culminates in a written thesis or, on the non-thesis option, present a professional paper, submit a grant proposal, and/or produce a manuscript for publication as part of the requirements for graduation.
 A total of 36 semester credit hours of graduate coursework (600-level or above) is required to complete the degree.

 APY 601.
 Advanced Seminar in Archaeology, Theory and Practice.
 3 Credit Hours.